Getting Started

 Form a budget for the event and determine who will collect and pay all invoices.

-If your event program or attendee list includes leadership from WVU, Health Sciences, and/or WVU Medicine, plan 4-6 months in advance.
-Consult with Joanna DiStefano in the HSC Office of the VP and Executive Dean to coordinate calendar inquiries.
+If your event program or attendee list includes leadership from WVU, Health Sciences and/or WVU Medicine, plan 4-6 months in advance.
+Consult with the Office of the Chancellor and Executive Dean to coordinate calendar inquiries.
 Before any request is made, the VIP function at the event should also be determined, i.e. speaker, guest, ribbon cutter, etc.

-Reserve space on campus through 25 Live (http://facilitiesscheduling.wvu.edu/25live).
+Reserve space on campus through 25 Live.
 Technical equipment can be reserved at the same time.
-For public spaces (HSC Commons, Pylons Area, Fukushima Lobby, outdoor areas), contact Cathy Patterson in Health Sciences Facilities at 293-1811 or cpatterson@hsc.wvu.edu.
+For public spaces (Pylons Commons, Fukushima Lobby, outdoor areas, etc.), contact Facilities Management at 304-293-4115.

 Communications and Promotion

 Plan your communication strategy with attendees and key constituents in mind.
-More wide-scale coverage through traditional and social media channels is not always better.
-Reaching your target audience is.
+More wide-scale coverage through traditional and social media channels is not always best for reaching your target audience.

 For events that have an external element, work with your school communications officer to devise a promotional strategy.

-For events that are primarily internal to Health Sciences, event coordinators can manage postings to WVU E-News (http://universityrelations.wvu.edu/communications/submit-enews), WVU Hospital Connect (http://connections.wvumedicine.org/submit/, not for students), and social media accounts (tagging other Health Sciences identities).
+For events that are primarily internal to the Health Sciences community, event coordinators can manage postings to the Health Sciences Hub, WVU E-News, WVU Medicine Connect (not for students) and social media accounts (tagging other Health Sciences identities).

 If you will be sending out invitations to your event, be sure to include the following information: